mfruba/Sec-tools/Try2Open/README.md

  try2open list list.txt mode - try to open all files listed in list.txt
  try2open single /dev/hiddenFile mode - try to open /dev/hiddenFile
- 	mode parameter can be specified 'r' for read only open or 'w' for write only open.
+ 	mode parameter can be specified 'r' for read only open or 'w' for write only open.</pre>

 To gereate file paths file you can use "find" binary:
-$ find /dev/ > /data/local/tmp/dev.txt
+<pre>$ find /dev/ > /data/local/tmp/dev.txt</pre>

 How to build?